sgriffin10/DBInfoSystemsFinalProject/README.md

 * Node.js (Express.js)
 * React

-# Web App description :sparkles:
+# Web App Pages :sparkles:

 **Main page** - The default page for the website.
 The menu bar on top of the page has a main link, link to the About page, and three icons each routed to one of the three main functionalities of the website.
 The user can search for a song here or go directly to the search page.